 - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - The following table describes the disk space requirements for software files for each installation type on Linux:
+If necessary, contact the system administrator for information about extending file systems. - Between 146 MB and 1.38 GB of disk space for the Oracle software, depending on the installation type: